fbpx

 Dealing with a moisture ant infestation can be a time-consuming and sometimes expensive process.
 To get rid of these ants, you will need to remove the reason they came to your home in the first place.
 Consulting with an experienced pest control company that is trained in ant identification can help to ensure that you have a moisture ant problem and not a carpenter ant infestation.

 The remedy starts with identifying where the moisture in your home is coming from.
 Here in Portland and Vancouver leaking roofs, basements, plumbing and foundation / crawl space drainage problems can all lead to introducing moisture and humidity to your home.
 Dirt and overgrown shrubs that come into contact with your homes wood is also another common problem that accelerates wood decay as well as introduces moisture to your home.
+Addressing issues like decaying wood is crucial, as it can attract moisture ants and indicate underlying water damage in your home.
 Getting rid of excessive moisture in your home is the first step to ridding your home of a moisture ant infestation.

 Moisture Ant Treatment & Extermination